 Slamming the ex is one of the most popular and damaging things divorced parents do to each other.
 Continued problems after divorce, and the anger that goes with it, are common.
 This anger can come from anywhere and may be left over from the issues surrounding the marriage or divorce.
 Issues continue to mount, as does the anger and often parents start talking about each other.

 Who gets caught in the middle?
 Ask most any child of divorce and they can accurately tell you about the quality of their parent’s relationship.
 It is important to them, and they will listen closely for new or additional information about the relationship.
-They love both of you, and should not be made to suffer because of it.
-It can be very difficult to keep the negative issues away from the children, but it is possible to keep them out of the middle.
-The problem is many parents don’t realize the damage they’re doing or worse, don’t even try.
+They love both of you, and they should not be made to suffer because of it.
+It can be very difficult to keep the negative issues away from the children.
+But it is possible to keep them out of the middle.
+The problem is many parents don’t realize the damage they’re doing.
+Or worse, they don’t even try.

 It is important to remember that your anger toward your ex is yours, not the children’s.
 The children didn’t divorce the away parent, you did.
 Try not to make your anger theirs.
-Children have a natural loyalty to both parents, and should be allowed to love each parent without suffering a penalty.
-Think about how you felt when your parents where attacked or bad-mouthed by your ex.
+Children have a natural loyalty to both parents.
+So they should be allowed to love each parent without suffering a penalty.
+Think about how you felt when your parents where attacked or bad-mouthed by someone.
 This is a very common problem in marriage and can easily illustrate the bad feelings associated with parent bashing.

 You may have experienced the same process if your parents confided in you about each other.
 Being placed in the middle is no fun, and neither is trying to choose sides.
 When children have to choose sides they are put in a no win situation.